Sleep-Deprived? How to Stay Awake After a Sleepless Night

 A large meal before bed, too much on your mind, or a crying baby that keeps you awake all night: sometimes it is simply impossible to get enough sleep.
-In the morning we feel wiped out and the thought of a day full of work, meetings, and errands makes us break into a cold sweat.
-Here are a few tricks to boost your energy when you’re lacking sleep and help get you through the day without the classic uppers like coffee and other caffeinated drinks.
+In the morning, we feel wiped out and sleep-deprived, and the thought of a day full of work, meetings, and errands may make us break into a cold sweat.

 Do you know how much water you should drink every day?
 Enter your data now and find out about your liquid requirement:

-After your shower (or throughout the day) rub some peppermint essential oil on your palms, make your hands into a little “tent” and take a few deep breaths.
-You can massage the rest of the peppermint oil into your neck or wrists – a guaranteed energy boost!
+After your shower (or throughout the day), rub some peppermint essential oil on your palms, make your hands into a little “tent” and take a few deep breaths.
+You can massage the rest of the peppermint oil into your neck or wrists for a guaranteed energy boost!

-Naturally, it’s tempting to drink tons of coffee when you haven’t had enough sleep…but be careful not to have too much.
-After all, caffeine makes you restless and edgy.
+Naturally, it’s tempting to drink tons of coffee when you haven’t had enough sleep; just be careful not to have too much.
+After all, caffeine has a “crash” effect once the energy boost has worn off, and too much of it can also make you restless and edgy.

-On your “tired days” grab a refreshing piece of fruit, water with lemon juice, or foods rich in protein (nuts like almonds or cashews, yogurt, chicken, fish, etc.).
-Stay away from large meals that force your body to use a lot of energy for digestion.
-Fast food like burgers and fries or meals high in carbs should be a no-no for you on days like this.
+It’s important to avoid large meals that force your body to use a lot of energy for digestion.
+Fast food like burgers and fries or meals high in carbs should be a no-go for you on days like this.

 Did you know…

-When you haven’t had enough sleep, you may be less active and not very productive the next day.
+When you haven’t had enough sleep, you may not be able to concentrate or feel very productive the next day.
 So if you can, do things that are easy to manage and don’t require too much thought.